SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Ranking analysis: Know where you stand

-The main task of search engine optimization is to achieve top rankings for important search terms in the search engines, to monitor the rankings continuously and to optimize them.
+The main task of search engine optimization is to achieve top rankings for important search terms in the search engines, to monitor the rankings continuously, and optimize them.
 This is because a lot of time and money is usually invested in the top rankings, which is why they should be defended.
 Since the Google ranking parameters and the algorithm are complex and change regularly, it is hardly possible for the normal website operator to recognize and react to changes quickly without the appropriate software support.

 Therefore, the use of an SEO tool is recommended, with which professional keyword tracking can be carried out regularly.
 On the one hand, one can recognize where SEO optimizations are necessary and check their success directly.
 On the other hand, such SEO tools also show where you stand in comparison to the competition and what your competitors may be doing better.